Azure/AKS/examples/fleet/kuard/README.md

 # Example: Exporting service using Fleet resource placement

-This directory contains the instructions on how to export services using Fleet resource placement and setup Layer 4 load balancing across workloads deployed across fleet member clusters.
+This directory contains step-by-step instructions and example YAML files to expose a workload deployed in multiple clusters through a Layer 4 load balancer using Azure fleet management's Kubernetes native interface.

-The application is using [kuard](https://github.com/kubernetes-up-and-running/kuard) as the service to demonstrate the responding cluster/pod.
+This quick start is using [kuard](https://github.com/kubernetes-up-and-running/kuard) as an exemplary service to demonstrate the typical user experience flow.

 ## Before you begin
 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/).
 * Create a fleet with three members: `aks-member-1`, `aks-member-2`, and `aks-member-3` using [Azure CNI networking](https://review.learn.microsoft.com/en-us/azure/aks/configure-azure-cni).
-* Member clusters reside on the same virtual network, or [peered virtual networks](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) such that pods from different clusters can communicate directly with each other using pod IPs.
+* Member clusters **MUST** reside either in the same virtual network, or [peered](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) virtual networks such that pods from different clusters can communicate directly with each other using pod IPs.
-* Configure kubectl to communicate with your hub cluster.
+* Configure kubectl to communicate with your hub cluster as `hub` using:

+  `az fleet get-credentials -g ${GROUP} -n ${FLEET} --file hub`
-* Get `kubeconfig` files for member clusters as `member1`, `member2`, and `member3`.
+* Download `kubeconfig` files for member clusters as `member1`, `member2`, and `member3` respectively.

 ## Objectives
-* Deploy a Kuard demo application with an internal load balancer service and export the service in the hub cluster.
+* Deploy a Kuard demo application with an internal load balancer service in the member clusters and export the service.
-* Place the resources (deployment, service, service export) to member clusters.
 * Expose fleet-wide endpoints from exported services with a multi-cluster service.

 ## Steps